hlorenzi/customasm/doc/index.md

-# Source File Format

-These files contain the source code that will be assembled for the target machine.
+# Usage & Syntax

+Keep in mind that indentation is always disregarded, and is used only for clarity.

 ## CPU Definition

 The simplest source file contains a `#cpudef` directive and then a list of instructions to be assembled for the target machine.
-Indentation is always disregarded everywhere.

 The syntax for the `#cpudef` directive is described at [cpudef Directive](/doc/cpudef.md).